theinnovhouse/iDoc-App-Equinox/README.md

 # Challenges we ran off

-* So inintially we needed to figure our how our ML model will work on any image with high accuracy as well as high precision.
+* So initially we needed to figure our how our ML model will work on any image with high accuracy as well as high precision.
 That took us quite a bit to figure out how we can achieve our desired result.
 *
 * website---------------------------------